 Log Forwarding Filters for Cortex XDR Alerts

-The Cortex XDR - Analytics and Cortex XDR - Investigation and Response apps can both send logs to Cortex Data Lake.
+The Cortex XDR app can send logs to Cortex Data Lake.
 You can then use the Log Forwarding app to send the logs stored in Cortex Data Lake to a Syslog or email destination.
 If you want to forward a subset of Cortex XDR alert logs (instead of all logs), you can use log forwarding filters to specify which logs you want to send.

 Cortex XDR - Analytics Alerts

-When you enable forwarding for Cortex XDR - Analytics alerts, the Log Forwarding app sends all alert logs to the Syslog or email destination you specify (learn more about log fields and formats).
+When you enable forwarding for Cortex XDR - Analytics alerts, the Log Forwarding app sends all Cortex XDR Analytics alert logs to the Syslog or email destination you specify ( learn more about log fields and formats).
 Log forwarding filters are not available for Cortex XDR - Analytics alerts.

-The Log Forwarding app provides both predefined and custom log forwarding filters for Cortex XDR - Investigation and Response alerts.
-Predefined Log Filters are built-in to the Log Forwarding app, so that you can easily start forwarding Cortex XDR Investigation and Response alerts based on severity, alert source (a BIOC or IOC rule), and alert category.
+The Log Forwarding app provides both predefined and custom log forwarding filters for (non-Analytics) Cortex XDR alerts.
+Predefined Log Filters are built-in to the Log Forwarding app, so that you can easily start forwarding Cortex XDR alerts based on severity, alert source (a BIOC or IOC rule), and alert category.

 - Severity—The alert severity levels you can filter on are informational, low, medium, high, and unknown.